meatball133/crystal/concepts/array/about.md

 This has the benefit of not having to create a new array which gives better performance.
 For example when working with `String` every time you modify a string a new string is created which can be expensive.

-But this comes can come with some behavior which is good to be aware of.
+But this can come with some behavior which is good to be aware of.

 ```crystal
 numbers = [1, 2, 3]